Letter from Cotton Mather to William Stoughton, September 2, 1692: 1985: A notable year in the Mather historiography

-Also published in 1985, and written presumably before the holograph of the letter reached the archives, David D. Hall strikes a triumphant note for the revision lead by GL Kittredge at Harvard.
+Also published in 1985, and written presumably before the holograph of the letter reached the archives, David D. Hall strikes a triumphant note for the revision led by GL Kittredge at Harvard.
 "With him one great phase of interpretation came to a dead end."
 Hall writes that whether the old interpretation favored by "antiquarians" had begun with the "malice of Robert Calef or deep hostility to Puritanism," either way "such notions are no longer... the concern of the historian."
 But David Hall notes "one minor exception.
 Debate continues on the attitude and role of Cotton Mather... though none of his recent biographers is at all interested in making him responsible for Salem..."
 Hall mentions both Levin and Silverman.
 In 1991, Hall published "Witch-hunting in Seventeenth-Century New England: A Documentary History."
 Hall does not publish or mention the recently controversial Sept.
 2 letter and in a footnote Hall writes, "The circumstances under which Mather composed Wonders... are admirably sketched by Thomas J. Holmes..."